Raymond Cassagnol: Military service, Tuskegee Airmen

 In 1942, the United States military bequeathed to Haiti six (6) armed Douglas O-38E observation planes costing $12,000 each to patrol the Caribbean Sea for Nazi German submarines regularly surfacing around Haiti.
 Soon after, Haiti built the Bowen Field airstrip in Port-au-Prince, Haiti.
 Though Haiti commissioned officers to fly these observation planes, all lacked formal flight training, leading to unnecessary aircraft accidents and wreckage.

 In July 1942, Cassagnol responded to a Haitian government-sponsored newspaper ad seeking 40 airmen recruits.
 The ad resulted in pandemonium in Port-Au-Prince, Haiti on official selection day, attracting 800 frenzied airmen candidates and their families.
 The recruiters selected 42 candidates, including Cassagnol who almost missed his name being called, saved for a friend.
 He was also selected because he spoke four languages: French, Spanish, Creole and English.
 After returning home briefly to pack, Cassagnol left for Bowen Field for a three-week recruit boot camp as a new enlistee in the Haitian Army.

 By 1943, Cassagnol became an sergeant and an aircraft mechanic within the maintenance department of the newly formed Haitian Air Force or Corps d’Aviation, created by then-Haitian President Elie Lescot in 1942.
 He regularly worked on Haiti's aircraft even after duty hours.
 Considered a high performer, Cassagnol began to attract the attention of pilot Dean Eshelman, provisional chief of Haiti's air squadron.
 One evening, Eshelman visited Bowen Airfield and noticed Cassagnol working overtime.
 When they asked him why he was working overtime, Cassagnol responded: "There is nothing else to do."
 Intrigued, Cassagnol was asked if he would be interested in becoming a pilot.
 The following week, the U.S. Embassy selected three Haitians for combat flight training at Tuskegee Army Airfield in Tuskegee, Alabama: Cassagnol, Philippe Celestin and Alix Pasquet.
-In February 1943, the Haitian government sent the men to the United States, traveling aboard a DC-3 Skytrain aircraft from Port-au-Prince through Puerto Rico, Miami, Florida, and Jacksonville, Florida.
+In February 1943, the Haitian government sent the men to the United States, traveling aboard a Douglas DC-3 aircraft from Port-au-Prince through Puerto Rico, Miami, Florida, and Jacksonville, Florida.
 They collectively became the first Haitians in history to train as combat fighter pilots.